steven-edwards/crookedbar-test2/content/pages/index.md

         image: /images/feature-3.svg
         image_position: left
         image_width: twenty-five
-      - content: >-
+      - content: >
-          I love it when a content writer can really wordsmith and create copy that suits the design intention and style!
+          I love it when i stumble across a gem like this!
+Kudos to CB for going above and beyond in providing a wonderfully relaxing stay!
+We loved it so much we've already booked two weeks again for the end of the year!

-          **Gordon Norman,** *Web Designer, Local Business*
+          **Gordon Norman,** *Glasgow, UK*
         image: /images/feature-3.svg
         image_position: left
         image_width: twenty-five